Colourful beach huts on Hove promenade

 • Selection is first and foremost based on academic quality

-• There is no limit as to the number of times an individual can appear, but we would like to give as many people as possible an opportunity to participate and will bear this in mind when making selections
+• There is no limit as to the number of times an individual can appear, but we want to give as many people as possible an opportunity to participate and will bear this in mind when making selections

 04 Timeline

-• w/e 24 January 2025: Provisional programme published and notification emails sent out
+• Mid-January 2026: Provisional programme published and notification emails sent out

 05 Costs and bursaries

-As always, BISA members will receive a big discount on the fees paid by non-members.
+As always, BISA members will receive a large discount on the fees paid by non-members.
 We will also be offering bursaries.
 More details will follow when submissions open.

 06 Our conference management system